JSTOR-Labs/juncture/pages/barretts-fire-now-and-then.md

 # Barretts Fire

 Photography by Michael Stubbs and Ethan Dudley.
-Head to the main Kent Maps Online website to find out more about the history of Barretts in our article on [Canterbury commerce in the 20th century](https://kent-maps.online/canterbury/20c-canterbury-commerce/)
+Head to the main [Kent Maps Online](https://kent-maps.online/) website to find out more about the history of Barretts in the article on [Canterbury commerce in the 20th century](https://kent-maps.online/canterbury/20c-canterbury-commerce/)